Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 Click this button to cancel your selection.

 - [PRINT]
 Click this button to create the evaluation report in a printable format.

-For detailed information about creating a BWA evaluation, see [Create a PDF evaluation](../Operation/15_ProvideAccountingData.md#create-a-pdf-evaluation).
+An evaluation report preview is displayed in a new window.

 ### ProfitCenter